ephraimg/node-management-system/README.md

 The node attributes that may be directly set by the user are:

     - nodeID (format must be a string of one letter followed by seven digits, e.g. 'W0004551')
-    - location (format must be a string of a simplified latitude/longitude in parens, e.g. '(24.90, 23.09)')
+    - locationXY (format must be a string of a simplified latitude/longitude in parens, e.g. '(24.90, 23.09)')
     - shippingStatus (must be one of 'Pending', 'Shipping', 'Shipped')
     - configurationStatus (must be one of 'Unconfigured', 'Configured', 'Working')